alfonsoma75/sdcard_utils/README.md

 ### Dependencies

-* Require sdcard.py from MicroPython lib (include in this repo)
+* Require sdcard.py from MicroPython lib (included in this repo)

 ### Example